2022 Ciacci Piccolomini d'Aragona Rosso di Montalcino

 Out of stock

-However, De Rosso does not have to hide behind his big brother.
-It is the ideal introduction to the sangiovese wines of the winery, which is now run by Giuseppe's children Paolo and Lucia.
-Together with their oenologist Paolo Vagaggini, they produce top quality wines and bring Tuscany to life in the bottle.
+The Rosso does not have to hide behind its big brother.
+It is the ideal introduction to the Sangiovese wines of the winery, which is now run by Giuseppe's children Paolo and Lucia.
+Together with their oenologist Paolo Vagaggini, they produce top-quality wines and bring Tuscany to life in the bottle.
 The lush ruby red promises an abundance of rich aromas.
-This promise is certainly fulfilled: the nuances of ripe black cherries, blackberries and blueberries combine wonderfully well with the seductive spiciness.
+This promise is certainly fulfilled: the nuances of ripe black cherries, blackberries and blueberries combine magically well with the seductive spiciness.
 The fruity and very precise structure of the wine is a real treat.
 And not unimportant: this wine has a very impressive price-quality ratio.
-Enjoy Italian at its best!
+Italian enjoyment through and through!

 Type of Wine Red